 Emulate the Gravis UltraSound ISA sound card.

-The type of UltraSound to emulate (Classic or MAX), I/O port and amount of onboard RAM can be configured through the Configure button.
+The I/O port and amount of onboard RAM can be configured through the Configure button.

 Use FLOAT32 sound

 Use the 32-bit floating point (instead of 16-bit integer) data type for audio output, which is less prone to clipping but may not work at all on some host systems.
 Try disabling this if you’re getting no audio output from 86Box at all.

 Yamaha OPL2/3 emulation back-end to use.
 Nuked is the default, while YMFM may improve emulation performance at the cost of accuracy.